Blog Articles

 AccessibilityHealthcareBest Practices

-Summary: When a user visits a healthcare website, they're likely doing one of two things: gathering information, or making a transaction.
-Having a clear content structure and accessible media reduces friction and gets patients where they need to go.
+Summary: When a user visits a healthcare website, they're usually gathering information or making a transaction.
+Clear content structure and accessible media reduce friction and help patients quickly find what they need.

 Why your healthcare website must be accessible